 Patients should be educated about the prognosis and the possible adverse side effects from the chemotherapeutic regimes and hematopoietic stem cell transplantation before beginning treatment.

 FL is the second most common form of NHL.
 The prognosis is overall favorable.
-FL needs a multidisciplinary management approach with a medical oncologist, pathologist, infectious disease physician, pharmacist, and oncology nurse all playing a role in management.
+FL needs an interprofessional management approach with a medical oncologist, pathologist, infectious disease physician, pharmacist, and oncology nurse all playing a role in management.
+Drug interventions have shown better outcomes than wait and watch in the treatment of follicular lymphoma . (level 1)

 |||Freedman A, Follicular lymphoma: 2015 update on diagnosis and management.
 American journal of hematology.
 2015 Dec; [PubMed PMID: 26769125]|